papotte/wedding-website/README.md

 This is a [Next.js](https://nextjs.org/) v13 project that uses the [Next Netlify Starter Template](https://github.com/netlify-templates/next-netlify-starter).

+We are deploying on Vercel, but this project is also compatible with Netlify.

 ## Table of Contents:

 - [Getting Started](#getting-started)